saleyn/wemux/README.md

   `/usr/local/etc/wemux.conf`.
 In most cases the only option that must be changed is the `host_list` array.
 To open your wemux configuration file, you can either open `/usr/local/etc/wemux.conf` manually or run `wemux config`

+  A user may customize configuration options in a user-specific file located in:
+  `${HOME}/.config/.wemuxrc`.
+If found, this file is loaded right after the global `/usr/local/etc/wemux.conf` file, and the options defined in the user-specific configuration file override the global wemux options.

 ### Host Mode
   To have an account act as host, ensure that you have added their username to the